Frederick Ferris Thompson: Career

 Thompson, his father, and his older brother Samuel C. Thompson founded their first bank called Thompson Brothers in 1857.
 In 1863, the trio opened their third bank, called the First National Bank of the City of New York—this was the first national bank under a new federal system.
 Thompson served as its vice-president and the bank grew to be the second largest in New York City.
 This bank survives as Citibank.

 In 1873, John and Samuel Thompson left the First National Bank to form the Chase National Bank, named after their friend and the US Secretary of the Treasury Salmon P. Chase.
 As a result, Thompson became president of First National Bank.

 In May 1884, First National Bank was drawn into a financial scandal, causing the Marine National Bank to fail.
 Grant, Ward & Co., who owed $77,000 to the Marine Bank, wrote three checks totaling $210,000 on a non-existent account from First National; the Clearing House for processing checks had cleared the checks, leaving Thompson with a $210,000 shortfall.
 This is nearly $6.2 million in today's money.
 First National went to court for a resolution as the check were processed the day the Marine Bank closed.

 Thompson also founded and was president of the National Currency Bank of New York and started the First National Bank of Detroit, and the Columbia Bank in Chatham, New York.

 On September 3, 1885, he was one of three incorporators of The Graphic Mining & Smelting Company in Chicago Illinois with $300,000 capital stock.
-That same year, the was a founding trustee of the American Electric Railway Company of New York.
+That same year, he was a founding trustee of the American Electric Railway Company of New York.
 The company had $1 million in capital to build locomotive engines and cars.

 In January 1888, Thompson was one of four investors who bailed out the failing Montgomery & Florida Railway (aka the Alabama & Florida Railroad).
 In August 1888, when the New York Elevated Railroad merged with the Manhattan Railway Company, Thompson was elected president of the new corporation.

 In May 1894, Thompson was also elected to the board of the Maritime Canal Company of Nicaragua which was involved with the Nicaragua Canal project.
 The company had sold more than $22 million in stock in 1894.
 He became chairman of the company in 1898.
 Despite being incorporated by Congress, the Maritime Canal Company received no federal funding and ultimately defaulted on the project in 1899 because of lacking funds and the instability of Nicaragua.